Your Quote Request Has 0 items

 By following these guidelines, you can ensure that the rotary index table or trunnion is properly sized for its intended application, optimizing both performance and efficiency.

-How Motion Index Drives Engineered a Rotary Index Table with Frame
+How Motion Index Drives Engineered a Rotary Index Table With Frame

-In the example below, the customer’s fixtures and the center weldment frame have a combined weight of approximately 3000 kg, representing the total moving mass.
+In the example below, the customer’s fixtures and the center weldment frame have a combined weight of approximately 3000kg, representing the total moving mass.
 The customer estimates that the distance from the center of rotation to the center of the rotating tooling mass is 0.927 meters.
 To calculate the mass moment of inertia for the tooling fixtures and rotating structural frame, we used the following formula:

 I=(0.927)²×3000kg=2577kg⋅m²